paulgray01/grocery-chat-bot/README.md

 ## Setup

-The Google cloud key needs to be obtained by contacting `ngan.phan@ubc.ca ` to run the full bot.
+The Google cloud key needs to be obtained by contacting `paulgray01@icloud.com` to run the full bot.

 ### Windows (PowerShell)